 to Molly Malone

-through a megaphone,
+through a megaphone;

 or to Erin's daughter,

-singin' songs of slaughter,
+singing songs of slaughter,

-or in Inishowen,
+in harmony, or in Inishowen,

 or on her own.